HikmetIskif/Occupation-Prediction/README.md

-# Occupation Prediction Using Twitter Data
+# Occupation Prediction from Twitter Data

 ## Overview
 This project aims to predict the occupation of Twitter users based on their Turkish tweets.
 The study utilizes machine learning and deep learning techniques to analyze two datasets comprising 25,000 and 30,000 tweets, respectively.
 Various models, including Logistic Regression, Naive Bayes, Random Forest, Support Vector Machine, Multi-Layer Perceptron, Convolutional Neural Network, Recurrent Neural Network, and BERT, are evaluated to determine the best performance.